Nathan Barr

 Nathan Barr (born February 9, 1973; also known as Nate Barr) is an American film and television composer and musician.
 His television scores include True Blood, The Americans, Carnival Row, and The Great.
 He won a Primetime Emmy Award for Outstanding Main Title Theme Music in 2020 for his work on the miniseries Hollywood.

-Life and career
+Early life

 Barr started studying music in Tokyo, Japan at the age of four.
 He studied cello and English literature at Skidmore College.